Blacktown

 Population growth drivers in Blacktown are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Blacktown is around 55,942, reflecting a growth of 4,981 people since the 2021 Census which reported a population of 50,961.
-This increase represents a 9.8% change from the 2021 figure.
-The resident population estimate of 53,223 by AreaSearch, following examination of the latest ERP data release by the ABS (June 2024), and an additional 813 validated new addresses since the Census date contribute to this growth.
-This results in a population density ratio of 3,483 persons per square kilometer, placing Blacktown in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 9.8% population growth since the 2021 census exceeded both the SA3 area (7.2%) and the state average, indicating its status as a growth leader in the region.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods, driving this growth.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Blacktown's population is estimated at around 55,942 as of Feb 2026.
+This reflects an increase of 4,981 people (9.8%) since the 2021 Census, which reported a population of 50,961 people.
+The change is inferred from the resident population of 53,223 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 813 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,483 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Blacktown's growth of 9.8% since the 2021 census exceeded that of the SA3 area (7.2%) and the state, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 76.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Applying growth rates by age group from these aggregations to all areas projects an above median population growth for statistical areas analysed by AreaSearch.
-By 2041, the suburb of Blacktown is expected to expand by 9,547 persons, reflecting a gain of 11.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected expansion of 9,623 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.3% in total over the 17 years.

 Frequently Asked Questions - Population